FlipEnergy/redesigned-garbanzo/README.md

 If you wish to deploy the latest version of the app + helm chart, simply go to this [link](http://garbanzo-concourse.duckdns.org/teams/main/pipelines/build-and-deploy/jobs/deploy-to-k8s), login with creds found on line `localUsers: <username>:<password>` in the output of `helm secrets view helm_charts/concourse/secrets.concourse-creds.yaml | grep localUsers` and hit the `+` button on the top right to trigger another run (which would likely be a no-op since it's already the latest deployed).

 ## Misc Info Dump

+### pipenv
+- pipenv has dependency resolution and locking of these dependency tree versions which I think is highly desirable
+- works well in a docker image to ensure package and python versions are synced from dev to prod

 ### postgres
 - deployed via helm using a bitnami chart which already support replication